Tutorial - How to implement new channel

 - SWD Programming Adapter, if you don't have one, ST-Link V2 is great

-Warning: there are more versions, the pinout differs, but they are clearly labelled.
-It is only 4 wires, so hard to make a mistake.
+Warning: there are more versions of ST-Link V2, the pinout differs, but they are clearly labelled.
+It is only 4 wires, and if you use a Dupont ribbon cable, it is hard to make a mistake.

 Let's assume you got the IDE installed, board connected to SWD and you tried the flashing utility to see that it communicates well.